UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 ![open reel audio in Wilson Library's stacks](https://github.com/annewell/images/blob/main/Stacks_OpenReel.png) *Open reel audio shelved in Wilson Library's closed stacks.*

 Below is documentation related to the arrangement, physical processing, and description of archival, or non-commercial audiovisual (AV) materials.
 Or rather, this documentation covers AV processing after the point of accession all the way up to access, or finding aid description, and shelving materials in Wilson Library's closed stacks.
-At this point, this documentaiton page does not cover policies or workflows related to AV conservation, digitization, post-digitization, or quality control (maybe one day?).
+At this point, this documentation page does not cover policies or workflows related to AV conservation, digitization, post-digitization, or quality control (maybe one day?).

 For the most part, archivists physically process and describe AV materials at the item-level to help facilitate preservation via digitization (we're currently developing processes for describing & arranging AV materials at the collection and box-level!...stay tuned.).

 In addition to creating finding aid description for AV access, when possible, processing archivists and assistants also enter item-level descriptive metadata of AV items into Jitterbug, an internal online content management system for Wilson Library's analog AV holdings.
 Jitterbug holds and tracks metadata related to the analog AV format or item ("Audiovisual Items"), as well as metadata related to digitization, including information on the transfer ("Transfers") and the preservation instance or file ("Preservation Instance").
 This documentation dives into some Jitterbug specifics related to analog AV items ("Audiovisual Items"), including required metadata fields, field definitions (& style guide), and data entry and import/export methods.

-The outline of this documentation reflects the suggested order of operations for processing analog AV materials: 1. create an arrangmet plan, 2. inventory materials and import or enter item-level metadata into Jitterbug, 3. construct finding aid description using metadata imported or found in Jitterbug, 4. label and shelve materials.
+The outline of this documentation reflects the suggested order of operations for processing analog AV materials: 1. create an arrangement plan, 2. inventory materials and import or enter item-level metadata into Jitterbug, 3. construct finding aid description using metadata imported or found in Jitterbug, 4. label and shelve materials.

 Please note that this documentation page is a work in progress and will be updated frequently in the summer and fall 2021.

 # Arrangement

 When assigned an accession containing archival AV materials, consult with a Technical Services archivist about how to best arrange the materials.
 It is helpful to have an arrangement plan in place before proceeding with item-level processing.
 Sometimes an arrangement plan is predetermined by the curatorial unit, but often determining an arrangement plan requires some of your own digging and gaining some familiarity with the collection materials.
 Before diving in, it's helpful to remember that the process of arranging archival AV doesn't vary much from the processes of our manuscript and visual processing colleagues and friends.
 We often live in a more item-level world when processing AV, but the general methods, practices, and goal of arrangement are the same across formats.
-The question - how can we best present these materials so people can find what they need? - should guide your approach to arrangment.
+The question - how can we best present these materials so people can find what they need? - should guide your approach to arrangement.

 Generally, try to arrange AV materials by content, rather than by format.
-Exceptions to this may include production-heavy collections with defined works, or titles, that may benefit from having sub-groupings of like-format items in order to gain a sense of the creator's production process.
+Exceptions to this may include production-heavy collections with defined works, or titles, that may benefit from having sub-groupings of like-format items to gain a sense of the creator's production process.
 An example of this includes the Tom Davenport Papers, http://finding-aids.lib.unc.edu/20025

 It's also helpful to remember that archival AV items are non-circulating materials.
 Or rather, access to all archival AV materials requires an intervention of sorts - in-house or external digitization and the production of a viewing or listening copy that is either delivered on physical media to a patron, or more conveniently, is streamed via the online finding aid.
 This distance grants processing archivists some freedom to present archival AV materials in a meaningful or helpful way in Wilson Library's online finding aids that is not inhibited by the physical materials, which are often stored by like formats across collections and collecting units.
 In other words, we can present materials intellectually by original order or mixed-format groupings while also storing the materials in preservation friendly groupings and conditions.